jobergner/backent-cli/README.md

 - on deletion of an `any` type, the `any` type itself, and the contained element will be deleted
 - the default value will be the first element kind mentioned
 - when assembling a tree the `assembleAnyOfEnemyPlayer` method will return an interface
 - references should be able to be used as expected with not additional complication
+- since adders create an any container, removers need to remove it
+- since I have a setDefaultValue bool in creators, i need an optional delete downstream bool in any-deleters when removing the any type as part of a reference, i dont want to delete the contained element when deleting an element (item) i want to delete the contained element
+- deleting a reference if an any type should automatically remove the any type

 ### reduce complexity in references